pythonph/meetup-starter-kit/README.md

 - **Venue**

    PythonPH meetups are usually held at company offices.
 These venues are often sponsored but if you can't find venue sponsors yet, that's totally fine.
-You can meet at any coffee shop or restaurant.
+You can meet in any coffee shop, restaurant or even under a tree.

 - **Attendees**

    You don't have to start big.
-Even if there are only < 10 people, it should be fine.
+Even if there are only 2 or 3 people, it should be fine.

 - **Agenda**